 - Job relocation

-When you find someone interested in subletting your apartment, they must go through the same screening process and if they were renting an apartment themselves.
-That means they have to have employment sufficient to pay the rent, a good credit background and no felonies on their record.
+When you find someone interested in subletting your apartment, they must go through the same screening process and rent an apartment themselves.
+That means they have to have employment sufficient to pay the rent, good credit background, and no felonies on their record.

 Ask for a down payment.
-This will give you an opportunity to find another tenant if your choice does not work out.
+This will allow you to find another tenant if your choice does not work out.
 Make sure you find a good tenant, or you may end up paying the rent for an apartment where you don’t live.
 Don’t sublet to family members!